80h3m14n/Tech-companies-in-Kenya/README.md

 The Kenyan startup landscape is not just thriving in quantity but also in quality, with many startups achieving international recognition and investment.
 Sectors like agri-tech, health-tech, and ed-tech are emerging alongside the established fintech sector1.
 The use of mobile money platforms like M-Pesa has revolutionized financial transactions in the country.

+**NOTE:** The list does not exhausted all Tech companies in Kenya & will be updated regularly.

 ---------------